aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 ## Enemy party setup
 This part goes through all the enemyids and initialises the corresponding `enemydata` element.
 The array is initialised to a new one with a length of enemyids.length for this purpose.
 The main portion of the data comes from [GetEnemyData](../../TextAsset%20Data/Enemies%20data.md) with entity creation.

-From there, the following happens on each `enemydata`:
+From there, the following happens on each `enemydata` after setting it to the return of GetEnemyData:

-- battleentity.`battleid` is set to the corresponding index
+- battleentity.`battleid` is set to the corresponding index of the `enemydata`
 - `turnsnodamage` is set to -1
 - battleentity.`alwaysactive` is set to true
-- battle.`estimatedexp` is incremented by the `enemydata.exp`
+- battle.`estimatedexp` is incremented by the `enemydata`'s `exp`
 - If the enemy's `animid` (the [enemy](../../Enums%20and%20IDs/Enemies.md) id) is less than the amount of instance.`enemyencounter` elements (which is normally 256) and battleentity.`cotunknown` is false (it's not a Cave of Trials battle entity), the corresponding `enemyencounter` element's seen counter is incremented
-- The battleentity position is determined where it depends on the amount of enemies and this one's position:
+- The battleentity position is determined:
-    - x: This depends on the amount of enemies and half of the `enemydata`'s size clamped from 1.0 to 1.5:
+    - x: This depends on the amount of enemy party member and the `enemydata` index of the element:
-        - 2: 1.5 + 3.5 * enemy index * the clamped size
+        - 2 enemies: 1.5 * `enemydata`'s index + 3.5
-        - 3: 1 + 2.5 * enemy index * the clamped size
+        - 3 enemies: 1.5 * `enemydata`'s index + 2.5
-        - 4: 0.5 + 2.0 * enemy index * the clamped size
+        - 4 enemies: 0.75 * `enemydata`'s index + 2.0
     - y: always 0.1
     - z: 0.0 for the 1st enemy, 0.15 for the 2nd, 0.30 for the 3rd and 0.45 for the 4th
 - The battleentity gets childed to the `battlemap`
-- battleentity.`hologram` gets set to the value of [flag](../../Flags%20arrays/flags.md) 162 (we are in a B.O.S.S or Cave of Trials battle)
+- battleentity.`hologram` gets set to the value of [flag](../../Flags%20arrays/flags.md) 162 (we are in a B.O.S.S or Cave of Trials session)
-- `battlepos` is set to the battleentity position
+- `battlepos` is set to the battleentity's position
 - Some [enemies](../../Enums%20and%20IDs/Enemies.md) have additional logic here:
     - `VenusBoss`: `extraentities` is initialised to a new array with one element being a new entity created via [CreateNewEntity](../../Entities/EntityControl/EntityControl%20Creation.md#createnewentity) with a name of `Venus`, an [animid](../../Enums%20and%20IDs/AnimIDs.md) of 80 (`Venus`) and a position of (0.0, 0.0, 4.0) childed to the `battlemap`.
 This entity gets further adjustements:
         - `hologram` gets set to the value of [flag](../../Flags%20arrays/flags.md) 162 (we are in a B.O.S.S or Cave of Trials battle)